 An overview of the NYC real estate taxes you’ll have to face when buying, selling or simply maintaining a property in New York City.
 Read this guide before buying, whether it’s your first or your tenth home purchase!

-Updated for the Tax Cuts and Jobs Act slated to take effect on January 1, 2018!
+Updated for the Tax Cuts and Jobs Act (TCJA) of 2017.

 Table of Contents: